 Assalamat, M. (2012).
 The Effect of the Use of Critical Education Method in Teaching Science to the Seventh Grade Students in their Scientific Achievement.
 Educational Journal.
 Kuwait, ، 26(103): 225– 260.

 Chang, C. Y., & Cheng, W. Y. (2008).
 Science achievement and students’ self-confidence and interest in science: A Taiwanese representative sample study.
 International Journal of Science Education,30(9), 83–120.

 Denewar, Y. (2016).
-The Effect of using Problem-Based Learning Strategy in Developing the Achievements, Reflective Thinking and Motivation toward Science Learning in the Second Grade Pupils.
-Journal of Arab studies in education and Psychology.
+The Effect of Using the Problem-Based Learning Strategy in Developing the Achievements, Reflective Thinking and Motivation toward Science Learning in Second Grade Pupils.
+Journal of Arab Studies in Education and Psychology.
 Saudi Arabia, 73: 17 – 67.

 Fathallah, M. (2012).
-The effect of the Use of a Proposed Model Based on Brain-Compatible Learning in the Development of Scientific Concepts.
-Arabic Studies in education and Psychology.
+The Effect of the Use of a Proposed Model Based on Brain-Compatible Learning in the Development of Scientific Concepts.
+Arabic Studies in Education and Psychology.
 Saudi Arabia, 23(3): 13 – 68.

 George, R. (2006).
 A cross-domain analysis of change in students’ attitudes toward science and attitudes about the utility of science.
 International Journal of Science Education, 28(6), 571–589.

 Lavonen, J., Gedrovics, J., Byman, R., Meisalo, V., Jutti, K., & Uitto, A. (2008).
-Students' motivational orientations and career choice in science and technology: a comparative investigation in finland and Latvia.
+Students’ motivational orientations and career choice in science and technology: a comparative investigation in Finland and Latvia.
 Journal of Baltic Science Education, 7(2), 86-102.

 Manninen, A., Miettinen, K. & Kiviniemi, K. (2005).
 Research findings on young people’s perceptions of technology and science education.
 Helsinki: Technology Industries of Finland.

 Me’ari, M. (2014).
-Curriculum for Arab Education in Israel, Education Council on Issues Affecting the Training of Arab.
+Curriculum for Arab Education in Israel, Education Council on Issues Affecting the Training of Arabs.
 Nazareth.

 Ogawa, M. & Shimode, S. (2004).
-Three distinctive groups among Japanese students in terms of their school preference: from preliminary analysis of Japanese data of international survey “The Relevance of Science Education” (ROSE).
+Three distinctive groups among Japanese students in terms of their school preference: from preliminary analysis of Japanese data of the international survey “The Relevance of Science Education” (ROSE).
 Journal of Science Education in Japan, 28(4).
 35-67.

 Osborne, J., Simon, S., & Collins, S. (2003).
 Attitude towards science: A review of the literature and its implications.
 International Journal of Science Education, 25(9), 49–79.

 Rakha, S. (2014).
-The impact of the interactive whiteboard in the development of scientific concepts and the attitude toward science for students in the lower secondary school.
+The impact of the interactive whiteboard on the development of scientific concepts and the attitude toward science for students in lower secondary school.
 College of Education Journal- Tanta University.
 Egypt, 56 : 63 – 101.

 Stefánsson, K. K. (2006).
-I just don’t think it’s me’ A study on the willingness of Icelandic learners to engage in science related issues.
+I just don’t think it’s me: A study on the willingness of Icelandic learners to engage in science-related issues.
 Unpublished Master Thesis, University of Oslo.

 Trumper, R. (2006).
 Factors affecting junior high school students’ interest in physics.
 Journal of Science Education and Technology, 15(1), 47-58.